Dense Pneumatic Conveying#

 Simulation Control#

 Here, we define the time step and the simulation end time.
 30 seconds of simulation are needed to load the particles.
-This long simulation time is caused by the plane insertion method that inserts only a small number of particles at a time (about 1000 particles per second of simulation).
+The long simulation time is due to the plane insertion method, which only allows for about 1000 particles per second of simulation.

 subsection simulation control